-The universal offer to all children and YP

-- We have strong links with our key Secondary School. - Children visit their new classes at the end of the Summer term to meet their new teacher(s) and work with their new classmates. - The Nursery and Foundation Stage work closely together. - Transition days are held for Nursery children and their Parents in the Summer Term. - Transition meetings are held between teachers and external nurseries to discuss any issues that may arise. - Internal transfer meetings are held between class teachers. - Transition coffee mornings/afternoons are held for transition from Nursery to school and Year 6 to Year 7.

-- 1:1 TAs and Class TAs work with vulnerable children to make a transition book and visit new classes and new teachers individually throughout the Summer Term. - New children and their parents are welcome to visit the school for a tour prior to joining the school. - Transition coffee mornings are held for parents of children who are on the RON for Reception and Year 6 parents to engage with relevant staff and discuss key issues. - Information to and from external settings shared with SENDco with parental consent. - TAs work closely with children with DSEN prior to and during times of transition. - Meeting held between Brannel SENDco and our SENDco to share information on all DSEN pupils, with parental consent. - PSA provides transition support for parents where required.

-- The SENDco of the new school will be invited to the Annual Review meeting for year 6 children. - The SENDco will support and advise parents about the transition process. - Additional transition sessions are held for those that need it and parents are welcome to be involved. - Children with DSEN may have extra visits to their new school in year 6. - ASD champion runs meetings with parents and Brannel ASD champion. - Additional parent coffee afternoon for parents to meet and discuss thoughts and concerns with Brannel staff.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision We have strong links with our key Secondary School.
+Children visit their new classes at the end of the summer term to meet their new teacher(s) and work with their new classmates.
+The Nursery and Foundation Stage work closely together.
+Transition days are held for Nursery children and their Parents in the Summer Term.
+Transition meetings are held between teachers and external nurseries to discuss any issues that may arise.
+Internal transfer meetings are held between class teachers.
+Transition coffee mornings/afternoons are held for transition from Nursery to school and Year 6 to Year 7.
+1:1 TAs and Class TAs work with vulnerable children to make a transition book and visit new classes and new teachers individually throughout the Summer Term.
+New children and their parents are welcome to visit the school for a tour prior to joining the school.
+Transition coffee mornings are held for parents of children who are on the RON for Reception and Year 6 parents to engage with relevant staff and discuss key issues.
+Information to and from external settings shared with SENCo team with parental consent.
+TAs work closely with children with DSEN prior to and during times of transition.
+Meeting held between Brannel SENCo and our SENCo team to share information on all DSEN pupils, with parental consent.
+PSA provides transition support for parents where required.
+The SENCo of the new school will be invited to the Annual Review meeting for year 6 children.
+The SENCo team will support and advise parents about the transition process.
+Additional transition sessions are held for those that need it and parents are welcome to be involved.
+Children with DSEN may have extra visits to their new school in year 6.
+ASD champion runs meetings with parents and Brannel ASD champion.
+Additional parent coffee afternoon for parents to meet and discuss thoughts and concerns with Brannel staff.